by Susan McCarthy

 When you stand in front of (or in) your closet and look at all the things you aren’t wearing, I’m not thinking that you feel happy or serene.
 There may even be days where you feel disorganized with that tightly packed clothing rod and shoes strewn over the floor.

 You get dressed every day.
-This should be a simple process that doesn’t bring up emotions about the weight you’ve gained, the alterations to your work identify, changes in how you spend your time, or the losses or frustrations in your life.
+This should be a simple process that doesn’t bring up emotions about the weight you’ve gained, the alterations to your work identity, changes in how you spend your time, or the losses or frustrations in your life.

 You’re getting dressed!
 You want to be comfortable and appropriately attired.
 It’s time to let go of the shirts that ride up, the shoes that pinch your toes, and the underwear with the elastic that started giving out two years ago.